craigduncanlab/markup-languages/README.md

 Conversion of .sml text to OOXML and ultimately to .docx ---> use sml2docx.py

+### Example (PML)

+pml2sml.py -n filename.pml

+Options:

+-n to specify 'notes on')

+-o to specify an output folder.

+In PML, double-forward-slash // can be used to indicate a comments (notes) line

 ## Using Visual Studio code

 To see a simple example of my implementation of this workflow in python, used within the Visual Studio Code text editor, follow [this note](/Demo/HowTo_PMLparser.md)